TheMariday/marimapper/README.md

 Once complete, the recommended latency will be listed in the console in milliseconds.
 This can be used in the following steps using the `--latency` argument.

-Run `python scripts/latency_check.py --help` to list the optional parameters

 ## Step 4: Capture a 2D map
-Set up your LEDs in front of your camera and run `python scripts/capture_sequence.py --led_count 64 --output_dir my_scan`
+Set up your LEDs in front of your camera and run `python scripts/capture_sequence.py my_scan --led_count 64`

 Change `--led_count` to however many LEDs you want to scan and `--output_dir` to whatever folder you would like to export the 2D maps to.

 This will produce a timestamped CSV file with led index, u and v values.

-Run `python scripts/capture_sequence.py --help` to list the optional parameters

 ## Step 5: Reconstruct a 3D map